ComparativeGenomicsToolkit/cactus/doc/pangenome.md

 **cactus-align-batch**

 Softmasked input can be ignored (and forced to stay unaligned) with the `--barMaskFilter 100000` option to `cactus-align`, or by including it in the `cactus-align-batch --alignOptions "--barMaskFilter 100000"`

-**cactus-graphmap-join**

-If the softmasked sequence has been kept unaligned with the various options described, it can be clipped out with the `--clipLength 1000000` option in `cactus-graphmap-join.
-To clip based on BED files (ie those from `cactus-preprocess`) use the `--clipBed` option instead.

-If the sequences were clipped instead of softmasked in `cactus-preprocess`, the HAL file will contain the chopped up sequences (with their fragment offsets described using suffixes of their names).
-Most downstream tools (CAT, Assembly Hubs) will not handle these well, so it's best to stitch the paths back together (leaving the clipped-out sequence unaligned).
-This can be done via the `--unclipSeqFile` option.

 ### HPRC Version 1.0 Graphs